rozierguillaume/formation_indus_ds_cicd/README.md

 - Create functions

+One test to check if you are done is to restart the notebook and run all cells (symbol >>)

 When I'm done ?
 ---------------
 When you are done, please wait for the rest of the group.